frugaldime/frugaldime.github.io/purpose.md

 The goal is to identify opportunities to be more economical without sacrificing what is important to you.

-Money saved can be applied to your other goals/debts or used to help you get closer towards retirement.
+Money saved can be applied to your other goals.
 I don't plan to write about more common topics that may already have well written artices, but I will link out to them in the [Links](/links/) section.

 The [Posts](/) section will be a detailed write-up of the topics I have outlined in the [Ideas](/ideas/) section.

-\* I have not received compensation for any of the posted material.
+*\* I have not received compensation for any of the posted material.*

 #### If you have any feedback or requests [email me](mailto:contact@frugaldime.com).